 Another way to save money on transport is to walk more.
 If you’re just travelling a short distance and it’s a nice day, why not walk rather than getting in the car or paying for public transport.

 I’m not sure about where you live, but in Australia the cost of electricity has been rising quite dramatically over the last 10 years.
-I find that it’s always a shock when that electricity, water or gas bill arrives in the mail.
+I find that it’s always a shock when that electricity, water or gas bill arrives in the mail each quarter.

 These simple actions could potentially save you a few hundred dollars in a few months if you really try to be conscious of what you’re doing.

 It also can’t hurt to call your utility providers and ask for a discount.
 As the saying goes “if you don’t ask, you don’t get”.
 I’ve heard stories of people who have been offered 20% discounts for just asking.
 This would be especially effective if you have been using the same provider for a long period of time.

 Just about everything that falls into this category is not a necessity.
 But in this mobile world we live in now, it’s hard not to have some type of mobile device.

 Have a think about how you use your mobile devices, like your mobile phone and tablets.
 Can you get a better deal on your plan or would a pre-paid option be easier for you to manage and save money.
 Visit your service provider and tell them you want a better deal or you will start shopping around.
 Nine times out of ten they will do whatever they can to keep your business and save you money.

 Think about how you can save money with entertainment subscriptions like Netflix, Hula or Spotify.
 With Netflix there are plans that allow you to share your account with a few people.
 In my house we have one account for $15 a month and split it between three people, which means my monthly share is only $5.

 Do you subscribe to magazines?
 If so, it is likely they are available to subscribe to online via an app for cheaper.
 See if you can switch your subscription to help save money.
 Every little bit helps!